IUS-CS/project-scrumger-games/doc/sprint3.md

   * Create code for winning once reaching all five nests.
   * Create code for scoring system.
   * Create code for a timer.
-  * Create code for falling to water and jumping on riverbank and not nest player dies.
+  * Create code for falling to water and jumping on Riverbank and not nest player dies.
   * Create code for rotating player.
   * Create code for scoring system.
+  * Create code for player standing on turtle/log and goes of screen player dies.
+  * Create code for player standing on turtle, and it submerges player dies.

   Here are screenshots of what we did: